sainirijul/vscode-teletype/docs/manual/README.md

 To use Teletype, you must first connect to the server and complete authentication.

 Click the Signin button in the Teletype Accounts view at the top.
-Then, an input box for entering the user ID appears.
+Then, an input box for entering the authentication token appears.

 ![](images/signin_01.png)

-Enter your username and press enter.
+Enter the authentication token and press enter.
 When the connection is successful, the Signin button disappears from the Teletype Accounts view and the name of the connected user is displayed.

 ![](images/signin_02.png)